 In 2017 King Island’s Stewart McSweyn became the first Tasmanian to win the event, edging out previous year’s winner Brett Robinson.
-Other higher placed Tasmanians include Dean Giblin (1989), Grant Page (2009) and Kim Gillard (2006) who all finished third overall in 1989 and Russell Foley, of West Hobart, who finished fourth overall in 1990 while Devonport's Leigh Taylor finished fifth overall in our very first race in 1985.
+Other higher placed Tasmanians include Dean Giblin (1989), Grant Page (2009) and Kim Gillard (2006) who all finished third overall.
+Russell Foley finished fourth overall in 1990 while Devonport's Leigh Taylor finished fifth overall in our very first race in 1985.

-Hobart’s Kyle Risk is the undisputed female Tasmanian best ever.
-In 1997 Kylie finished second overall, 46 seconds behind Victorian Kate Anderson, who completed the distance in the record time of 32.02.
+Kylie Risk is the undisputed female Tasmanian best ever.
+In 1997 the Hobart athlete finished second overall, 46 seconds behind Victorian Kate Anderson, who completed the distance in the record time of 32.02.
 The following year in 1998 Kylie won the event, completing the distance six seconds faster, in 32.42.
 Then, in 1999 Kylie again won the race, this time in our race record time of 31.42 - a record that still stands.
 Kylie Risk was back in form in 2004 when she was first Tasmanian female home.

 Like Kylie, Meriem Daoui has been first Tasmanian female across the line four times in 2014, 2015, 2017 and 2018.
 Donna MacFarlane has been first female Tasmanian home on three occasions in 2005, 2006 and 2008.
 Mel Daniels also completed the same feat in 2011, 2012 and 2013.
 Multiple Tasmanian fastest females include Joanne Campbell-Smith 1989 and 1990, Andrea Marquart 1991 and 1994, Maryann Murray 1992 and 1993 and Mandy Westbrook 1995 and 1996.